This healthy blueberry banana spinach smoothie recipe packs in fiber and healthy fats with fresh baby spinach, Greek yogurt, and chia seeds.

 Why you'll love this recipe

-- Nutritious: Healthy fats, protein, and fiber.
+- Nutritious: Healthy fats, protein, and fiber make for a healthy breakfast.

 - No added sugar: All of the sugar comes from the fresh and frozen fruit.